baslr/qemulib/README.md

 - Unix domain socket support
 - Event handling
-- Full implementation of qemu's startup commands use the qAppend("-serial fff etc") function in each library to add the more obscure switches as you may need them.
+- Full implementation of qemu's startup commands
+  .
+Use the qAppend("-serial fff etc") function in each library to add the more obscure switches as you may need them.